 Please select a second date to complete the range.

-With pick-up: Good news!
-You can get picked up from selected hotels in Reykjavik, just give us the details at the time of booking.
-Don’t worry if you have not booked your hotel yet, you pass them onto the operator when you are ready.
+Good news!
+You can get picked from your hotel, just give us the details at the time of booking.
+Don't worry if you haven't booked your hotel yet, you pass them onto the operator.

 Same as start point